lindbrook/cholera/README.md

 ![](vignettes/msu-snows-mapB.jpg)

 By plotting the number and location of fatalities on a map, Snow was able to do something that is easily taken for granted today: the ability to create and disseminate a visualization of a spatial distribution.
 To our modern eye, the pattern is unmistakable.
-It seems self-evident that the map elegantly supports Snow's claims: cholera is a waterborne disease and the pump on Broad Street is the source of the outbreak.
+It seems self-evident that the map elegantly supports Snow's claims that cholera is a waterborne disease and that the pump on Broad Street is the source of the outbreak.
 And yet, despite its virtues, the map failed to convince both the authorities and Snow's colleagues in the medical and scientific communities.

 Beyond considerations of time and place, there are "scientific" reasons for this failure.
 The map shows a concentration of cases around the Broad Street pump, but that alone should not convince us that Snow is right.
-The map doesn't refute Snow's primary rival, miasma theory.
-The pattern we see is not unlike what airborne transmission might look like.
+The map doesn't refute the primary rival explanation, miasma theory: the pattern we se is not unlike what airborne transmission might look like.
 And while the presence of a pump near or at the epicenter of the distribution of fatalities is strong circumstantial evidence, it is still circumstantial.
 There are a host of rival explanations that the map doesn't consider and cannot rule out: location of sewer grates, elevation, weather patterns, etc..

-Arguably, this may be one reason why Snow added a graphical annotation in a second, lesser-known version of the map that was published in the official report on the outbreak (*Report On The Cholera Outbreak In The Parish Of St. James, Westminster, During The Autumn Of 1854*):
+Arguably, this may be one reason why Snow added a graphical annotation in the second, lesser-known version of the map that was published in the official report on the outbreak (*Report On The Cholera Outbreak In The Parish Of St. James, Westminster, During The Autumn Of 1854*):

 ![](vignettes/fig12-6.png)